 The pre-school will consider assisting towards the cost of courses if booked in advance and prior to certificates end dating.
 In circumstances of certificates end dating, the pre-school will not cover any part of the cost to re-take; this will be down to the individual staff member who will also be required to attend courses outside of their usual working hours.

-MEETINGS:
+Meetings:

 Staff Meetings: There will be regular staff meetings for problem solving, information sharing and acknowledging work issues.
 These are also opportunities for staff to reflect on their work performance and review any difficulties they may be facing, as well as the progress of the children.
 Staff meetings will be the forum for setting objectives for the Pre-school and discuss curriculum activities.
 Chairperson or management committee may attend these meetings if deemed necessary.
+Staff will be paid for up to 2 hours of staff meeting time every month.

-Committee Meetings: Staff are required to attend a number of Committee Meetings throughout a year and the AGM once a year.
+Committee Meetings: Staff are required to attend the AGM once a year.
+A representative of the staff, usually the supervisor or deputy supervisor, are required to attend committee meetings.
+Other staff are welcome to attend, should they wish to.
 These meetings are determined by the pre-school Chairperson and may be held in unsociable hours.
-Staff will not be expected to attend every meeting the Committee hold, but there is an expectation that staff attend should they be required.
 Payment for attendance at these meeting will be at the discretion of the chairperson.

 EMPLOYING NEW STAFF MEMBERS:

-Recruitment and Selection:
+Recruitment and Selection

 Hainford & Frettenham Pre-school Learning Alliance will evaluate and review every vacancy and is committed to equality of opportunity and non-discrimination in its recruitment and employment practices.
 We aim to ensure that employment and progression within its setting are determined solely by application of objective criteria and personal merit.
 We actively promote equality of opportunity for all with the right mix of talent, skills and potential and welcome applications from a wide range of candidates for interview, based on their skills, qualifications and experience.